Gradient-enhancement and Gradient Predictions for Deep Gaussian Process Modeling of Expensive Computer Experiments: Introduction

-The challenges facing traditional GPs with gradients -- namely, ill-conditioning and computational bottlenecks -- are exacerbated in a DGP.
-To address ill-conditioned covariance matrices, we employ a jitter term, which is a common tool to preserve numerical stability in deterministic GP regression \citep{gramacy2012cases}.
-The simplicity of this solution is essential given our complex DGP model and proved sufficient for all of our test cases.
-To alleviate the computational expense of large matrix inverses (which multiply through the addition of gradients and GP layers), we implement Vecchia approximation \citep{vecchia1988estimation} throughout our upgraded DGP framework.
-Vecchia approximation enables faster GP sampling, likelihood evaluation, and posterior predictions \citep{katzfuss2020vecchia,katzfuss2021general}, and has been shown to significantly reduce the computation required for Bayesian inference with DGP surrogates \citep{sauer2023active}.
+The challenges facing traditional GPs with gradients---namely, ill-conditioning and computational bottlenecks---are exacerbated in a DGP.
+To address ill-conditioned covariance matrices, we employ a jitter term on each Gaussian variable; jitter is a common tool to preserve numerical stability in deterministic GP regression \citep{gramacy2012cases}.
+The simplicity of this solution is preferable given our complex DGP model, and it proved sufficient for all of our test cases.
+To alleviate the computational expense of matrix inversion for larger data sizes (which are compounded by the addition of gradients and GP layers), we implement optional Vecchia approximation \citep{vecchia1988estimation} throughout our upgraded DGP framework.
+Vecchia approximation enables faster GP sampling, likelihood evaluation, and posterior predictions when data sizes are in the hundreds or more \citep{katzfuss2020vecchia,katzfuss2021general}.
+When gradients are involved, the dimension of covariance matrices may reach the hundreds even with small data sizes and moderate input dimension (more on this in Section \ref{sec:review}).
+Vecchia approximation has been shown to outperform alternatives like local or low rank approximations with both GP and DGP surrogates \citep[e.g.,][]{katzfuss2022scaled,wu2022variational,sauer2023active}.
 As an added bonus, Vecchia approximation also helps alleviate potential ill-conditioning of gradient-enhanced covariance matrices.

 The remainder of this manuscript is organized as follows.
 Section~\ref{sec:review} reviews GPs with gradients.
 Section~\ref{sec:method} details our upgraded DGP and the process for obtaining gradient predictions and incorporating gradient-enhancement.
-Section~\ref{sec:implement} describes crucial implementation details, including integration of Vecchia approximation.
-Section~\ref{sec:results} benchmarks our DGPs with gradients against DGPs without gradients and GPs with and without gradients on a variety of simulation experiments.
+Section~\ref{sec:implement} describes implementation details, including integration of Vecchia approximation.
+Section~\ref{sec:results} benchmarks our gradient-enhanced DGPs and DGP gradient predictions (separately and together) against relevant GP and DGP competitors on a variety of simulation experiments.
+Section~\ref{sec:quantum} deploys our methodology on real-world computer experiments of quantum mechanics.
 Section~\ref{sec:discuss} concludes with discussion of limitations and extensions.
 All methodology is publicly available in the {\tt deepgp} R-package \citep{deepgp}.
 We also provide code to reproduce all figures and exercises in a public git repository.\footnote{\url{https://bitbucket.org/gramacylab/deepgp-ex/}}